oluseguncodess/learning-javascript/documentation.md

 When creating a new class and we want it to inherit properties from another class, we use the key word `extends` and the other classes name

 When creating the classe's constructor, we use the key word `super()` under the constructor to refer to the parent class so we can easily inherit it's property.

+## Javascript Sets
+Sets are objects in javascript used to store unique values that can only occur once within the set